Crate training for cretins. (just kidding!)… Crate training made easy

 (Having said all that, I think sometimes I could use a crate.)

-Maggie’s situation is a little different from the average pet, but even at home, any dog can benefit from having a crate to curl up in.
+Maggie’s situation is a little different from the average pet, but even at home, any dog can benefit from having a crate to curl up in – it’s actually one of Maggie’s favorite places in the house.
 The most common use for a crate is to alleviate separation anxiety.
 If your dog doesn’t like being left alone in the house, giving him a consistent, comfortable place to spend his time while you are out can help calm their nerves.

 A crate is also useful if your dog doesn’t like loud noises, like thunderstorms or fireworks or lively dinner parties.
 Being in a small, familiar place will be comforting to him and help him feel protected from the scary noises and unfamiliar people.
 You’re not locking him away, you’re giving him a favorite place to go to.